Holly Willoughby: Personal life

 Her sister, Kelly, also works in the television industry.

-On 4 August 2007, Willoughby married Daniel "Dan" Baldwin in Amberley, West Sussex, who is co-founder of Hungry Bear Media and a former producer on Ministry of Mayhem and later executive producer on Celebrity Juice.
-They live in Barnes, London and have two sons and a daughter.
-Their first child, a son, was born on 11 May 2009, their second, a daughter, was born on 14 April 2011, and their third, a son, was born on 29 September 2014.
+In Amberley, West Sussex on 4 August 2007, Willoughby married Dan Baldwin who is co-founder of Hungry Bear Media and a former producer on Ministry of Mayhem and later executive producer on Celebrity Juice.
+They have two sons and a daughter.

 In 2008, Willoughby became a patron of the charity Together for Short Lives.

 Murder plot

 On 4 October 2023, Gavin Plumb, a 36-year-old man from Harlow, was arrested for solicitation and incitement over an alleged plot to abduct and murder Willoughby.
 He was accused of contacting another man in the United States, who was in fact an undercover police officer, and asking him to come to the UK for the purpose of kidnapping and murdering Willoughby.
 He is reported to have told the officer that he had "assembled a kidnap and restraint kit capable of encouraging or assisting the commission of the kidnap of Holly Willoughby".
 Willoughby was made aware of the plot on 5 October and was taken into protective custody, with Alison Hammond filling in Willoughby's role on This Morning.

 Plumb appeared at Chelmsford Magistrates Court on 6 October, where he was remanded into custody on charges of soliciting to commit murder and incitement to kidnap, rape, and murder.
 The trial began in June 2024.
 On 4 July 2024, Plumb was found guilty of soliciting murder, encouraging or assisting the commission of kidnap, and encouraging or assisting the commission of rape.
 Plumb had previously been imprisoned for attempted kidnap and false imprisonment.

 At Chelmsford Crown Court on 12 July, Mr Justice Murray sentenced Plumb to life imprisonment with a minimum term of 16 years.

 Willoughby waived her right to anonymity, which is usually granted to alleged victims of sexual offences.
 She did not attend any of the court proceedings.
 At Willoughby's request, her victim impact statement was not released to the public, but was mentioned by the prosecution as showing "catastrophic" consequences.

-On 21 October 2025 the Court of Appeal upheld Plumb's sentence.
+On 21 October 2025, the Court of Appeal upheld Plumb's sentence.